stevendaniels/dee/README.md

 ### Instructions

 Complete as many goals above as you wish in the amount of time you want to spend on this.
-Don't feel like you have to complete each goal.
+Don't feel like you have to complete each goal and please don't spend more than 2 hours (cumulative) on this.
 We're mostly interested in learning about how you think and communicate.

 Try to use atomic commits with well-written commit messages (the current commit messages in this repo are not good examples).